 - Adapt your plans if needed, but only if it helps your end vision.

 - Discard the nonconstructive feedback at the end of the day.

 All the best Tina, and let me know how it goes!

 - How To Deal With Critical People: 8 Tips

 - 8 Simple Tips To Deal With Energy Vampires

-- Why I Parted Ways With My Best Friend of 10 Years – On shedding friendships/relationships that are no longer fit with your values/vision in life
+- Why I Parted Ways With My Best Friend of 10 Years – On shedding friendships that have become toxic for your growth

 - How To Overcome Fear Of Loss And Pursue Your Dreams

 - How To Deal With Unsupportive Friends and Family